 Maori is written using the Latin script with the use of a macron – the horizontal line over a vowel to indicate length.
-Standard Windows and Unicode fonts include the macron, so translations can be produced in any program and file type.
+Standard Windows and Unicode fonts include the macron, so translations can be supplied in any program and file type.

-A Maori translation is straightforward to typeset.
+Maori translations are generally straightforward to typeset.

 The only issues are ensuring macrons display correctly (appropriate fonts are used) and when working with an existing English design, fitting the Maori text into the available space.